 The voter turnout serves as a remarkable example of how the practice of daily democracy supported by the work of nonprofits is crucial to the nation.
 It shows how nonprofits build community trust and equity in civil society.

 When nonprofits contact people about the importance of voting, turnout is higher than when there is no such outreach.
-Keep in mind: Georgia is home to 10.6 million people, of which about 8.1 million people are adults.
-Voting outreach work soared in Black and Brown communities.
+In Black and Brown communities, voting outreach work soared.
 As Pew Research Center reports, Black, Latino, and Asian American residents have contributed to voter growth in Georgia in the last five years.

 As Vox points out, the election of 2020 literally ended days into 2021.
 But nonprofit staff members, volunteers, and their supporters know the community-building work to ensure that everyone thrives in the U.S. will continue tomorrow – and in the following days when national attention is gone.